-- 9. 'Deletions or modifications' shall be made to the requirements regarding the disclosure of changes in the fair value of investments in equity instruments measured at fair value through other comprehensive income in IFRS 7 Financial Instruments: Disclosures in the following manner (new text is underlined and deleted text is struck through): - If an entity has designated investments in equity instruments to be measured at fair value through other comprehensive income, as permitted by paragraph 5.7.5 of IFRS 9, it shall disclose: - (a) which investments in equity instruments have been designated to be measured at fair value through other comprehensive income. - (b) the reasons for using this presentation alternative. - (c) the fair value of each such investment at the end of the reporting period.
+- 9. 'Deletions or modifications' shall be made to the requirements regarding the disclosure of changes in the fair value of investments in equity instruments measured at fair value through other comprehensive income in IFRS 7 Financial Instruments: Disclosures in the following manner (new text is underlined and deleted text is struck through): - If an entity has designated investments in equity instruments to be measured at fair value through other comprehensive income, as permitted by paragraph 5.7.5 of IFRS 9, it shall disclose: - (a) which investments in equity instruments have been designated to be measured at fair value through other comprehensive income. - (b) the reasons for using this presentation alternative.

-- (d) dividends recognised during the period, showing separately those related to investments derecognised during the reporting period and those related to investments held at the end of the reporting period. - (e) [Deleted] any transfers of the cumulative gain or loss within equity during the period including the reason for such transfers. - An entity shall disclose the following items of income, expense, gains or losses either in the statement of comprehensive income or in the notes: - (a) net gains or net losses on:
+- (c) the fair value of each such investment at the end of the reporting period. - (d) dividends recognised during the period, showing separately those related to investments derecognised during the reporting period and those related to investments held at the end of the reporting period. - (e) [Deleted] any transfers of the cumulative gain or loss within equity during the period including the reason for such transfers. - An entity shall disclose the following items of income, expense, gains or losses either in the statement of comprehensive income or in the notes: - (a) net gains or net losses on:

-(vii) financial assets measured at fair value through other comprehensive income, showing separately the amount of gains or losses recognised in other comprehensive income during the period and the amount reclassified from accumulated other comprehensive income to profit or loss during the period.
+(vii) investments in equity instruments designated at fair value through other comprehensive income in accordance with paragraph 5.7.5 of IFRS 9, showing separately the amount of gains or losses recognised in other comprehensive income during the period and the amount reclassified from accumulated other comprehensive income to profit or loss during the period.